Share this article

 Talking to the tail

 Looking at a kitty cat’s rear end is a tell-tail sign of how they’re feeling.
 If their tail stands straight up, it means they’re happy to see you.
 A tail that’s somewhere in mid-air might signal curiosity, and a low-lying tail that’s swishing from side to side might indicate they’re feeling scared or threatened.
+Cats will often swish a tail long before making any vocal sounds of unhappiness so it's a good sign to notice when interacting with cats.

 Changing their toilet habits